 Credit Las Vegas Convention & Visitors Bureau

 For something a bit more off the beaten path of buffets, casinos and shows, head to Vegas’ Mob Museum.
 Sopranos fan?
 Godfather fan?
-You’ll be heaven.
+You’ll be in heaven.

 Just off of Fremont Street, the Mob Museum, designed by the folks who created the International Spy Museum in Washington, D.C., features artifacts, interactive exhibits, stories of real-life mobsters and more.
 See items from Al Capone, John Gotti, Whitey Bulger and many more.